Constrained percolation, Ising model and XOR Ising model on planar lattices: Proof of

 We say $\hat{\phi}$ is a \textbf{contour configuration} on $\hat{G}$, and each connected component of $\hat{\phi}$ is called a \textbf{contour}.
 Then $\hat{\phi}$ is an invariant bond percolation on the quasi-transitive, non-amenable, planar, one-ended graph $\hat{G}$.
 Note that the number of infinite components of $\hat{\phi}$ is the number of infinite contours of $\phi_1$ plus the number of infinite contours of $\phi_2$.
-If there is a positive probability that $(t_0,t_1)=(1,1)$, then the number of infinite component in $\hat{\phi}$ is 2; which contradicts \Cref{lbs}. \end{proof}
+If there is a positive probability that $(t_0,t_1)=(1,1)$, then the number of infinite components in $\hat{\phi}$ is 2.
+This contradicts \Cref{lbs}, which says that the number of infinite components in the invariant percolation $\hat{\phi}$ on the quasi-transitive, one-ended, nonamenable, planar graph $\hat{G}$ can only be $0,1$ or $\infty$. \end{proof}

-\begin{proposition} Let $G$ be the $[m,4,n,4]$ lattice with $m,n$ satisfying (\ref{cmn1}) and (\ref{cmn3}).
+\begin{proposition} Let $G$ be the $[m,4,n,4]$ lattice with $m,n$ satisfying (\ref{cmn1}) $m\ge3,\ n\geq 3$ and (\ref{cmn3}) $\frac{1}{m}+\frac{1}{n}<\frac{1}{2}$.
 Let $\omega\in \Omega$ be a $\Gamma$-invariant, $\Gamma_1$-ergodic constrained percolation on $G$.
 Let $s_0$ (resp.\ $s_1$) be the number of infinite 0-clusters (resp.\ 1-clusters) in $\omega$, and let $t_1$ (resp.\ $t_2$) be the number of infinite $\LL_1$-contours (resp.\ infinite $\LL_2$-contours) in $\omega$.
 Then almost surely $(s_0,s_1,t_1,t_2)\neq (0,0,0,0)$. \end{proposition}

 \begin{proof}The proof is inspired by Lemma 3.3 of \cite{BS20}.
 Let $\hat{G}=(\hat{V},\hat{E})$, $\hat{\phi}$ be defined as in the proof of \Cref{nooc}.
 Note that when $m,n$ satisfy (\ref{cmn1}) and (\ref{cmn3}), $\hat{G}$ is a quasi-transitive, non-amenable, planar and one-ended graph; and that the $[m,4,n,4]$ lattice is exactly the dual graph of $\hat{G}$.
 It is also known that quasi-transitive planar graphs with one end are unimodular; see \cite{LP}.